RoboCup-SPL/Rules/Challenges/obstacle_challenge_2020.md

 A ball is placed on the penalty cross point closest to the starting point of the robot.
 The challenged robot is placed on the goal line of the goal that is opposite of the target goal.
 Between ball and target goal three obstacles are placed.

-- One robot as an obstacle.
-This robot is continuously moving back and forth along an imaginary line oriented along the smaller axis of the field.
+- One moving robot as an obstacle.
+This robot is continuously moving back and forth along an imaginary line oriented along the short axis of the field.
 The distance traveled by the robot is approximately the width of the penalty area (see dimension H of section "Field Construction" of the SPL rules).
-- One robot as an obstacle, facing down the long dimension of the field, offset to the left or right so its outermost shoulder point is a balls radius away from the imaginary line between kickoff point and center of the target goal.
+- One stationary robot as an obstacle, facing down the long dimension of the field, offset to the left or right so its outermost shoulder point is a balls radius away from the imaginary line between kickoff point and center of the target goal.
-- Two robots  as an obstacles, facing down the long dimension of the field, positioned offset to the sides so dribbling a ball in between them is the fastest route to the target goal.
+- Two stationary robots  as an obstacles, facing down the long dimension of the field, positioned offset to the sides so dribbling a ball in between them is the fastest route to the target goal.
 The space in between them the sum of the robots shoulder-to-shoulder width and a balls diameter.

-One obstacle is placed on the center line.
+With regard to the position of the obstacles along the long axis of the field: One obstacle is placed on the center line.
 The other two obstacles are placed one balls width away from the  penalty area towards the center of the field.

 The order of the obstacles are set up in is randomized by dice throw at the competition before the first team is challenged.
 Thus no team is aware of the exact setup beforehand and all teams face the same challenge.